AndresUrregoAngel/Python_QuickCourse/Practical/Practical_Mar182018.md

   *Loops : While or For
   *Lists

-Based on the headers and raw data link:URL_to_wiki[https://github.com/AndresUrregoAngel/Python_QuickCourse/blob/master/Data/Salaries.zip]
+Based on the headers and raw data [Salaries](https://github.com/AndresUrregoAngel/Python_QuickCourse/blob/master/Data/Salaries.zip).
+This information has been found in a very useful repository for colombian developers [here](https://github.com/colombia-dev)

+#### Questions:

+* How many rows has the file?